Hule History, Family Crest & Coats of Arms

 The name Hule is from the ancient Anglo-Saxon culture of the Britain and comes from the personal name Hull.

 Early Origins of the Hule family

 The surname Hule was first found in the Yorkshire at Kingston upon Hull, more commonly known as Hull, a city in the East Riding of Yorkshire.
 The place is derived from the River Hull and dates back to at least 1228 and is home to the largest parish church in England dating back to 1285.
 In 1642, it was the scene of the first skirmish of the English Civil War when on orders of Parliament, the Governor of Hull, Sir John Hotham (d.
-1645) shut the gates of the town to King Charles I.
+1645), shut the gates of the town to King Charles I.

-Some of the first records of the name were found in the Hundredorum Rolls of 1273: Elyas de la Hulle in Wiltshire; and Gunnilda de la Hull and Roger a Hull who were both listed in Oxfordshire at that time.
+The Hundredorum Rolls of 1273 include: Elyas de la Hulle in Wiltshire; and Gunnilda de la Hull and Roger a Hull, who were both listed in Oxfordshire at that time.

 Early History of the Hule family

 This web page shows only a small excerpt of our Hule research.
-Another 71 words (5 lines of text) covering the years 1595, 1665, 1635, 1624, 1683 and are included under the topic Early Hule History in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) covering the years 1425, 1399, 1408, 1415, 1595, 1665, 1635, 1624, 1683, 1737, 1699, 1737, 1736 and are included under the topic Early Hule History in all our PDF Extended History products and printed products wherever possible.

 Hule Spelling Variations